Two Ridge Solutions for the Incremental Broad Learning System on Added Nodes: Proposed Ridge Solution for BLS by Updating the Ridge Inverse

 The ridge inverse and solution are updated in (\ref{AbigByALLENNEA084945}) and (\ref{W2AMHEWNH3495}), respectively, by utilizing the sub-matrices in the inverse Cholesky factor ${{\bf{F}}_{k+q}}$, i.e., $\mathbf{G}$ and $\mathbf{T}$ in (\ref{L_big_BLK_def1}).
-In this subsection, we will propose the algorithm to update the ridge inverse and solution, which does not utilize any sub-matrix in ${{\bf{F}}_{k+q}}$.
+To avoid using any sub-matrix in ${{\bf{F}}_{k+q}}$, we will propose the ridge solution by updating the ridge inverse in this subsection, which is abbreviated as \textbf{R-Inv}.

 To update the ridge inverse, substitute (\ref{C_matrix_def_111}) and (\ref{T2DG32902394309}) into (\ref{AbigByALLENN121}) to get

 Then we write (\ref{A2ADGGC302ds23sd}) as

 where $\mathbf{D}$ has been defined by (\ref{DLLtE1335645}), and